 Safeguarding is a key priority for Swansea City AFC and we are committed to effectively promoting the safety of children and adults.
-We believe safeguarding is everyone’s responsibility and as such, all new employees are briefed to ensure a foundational understanding of safeguarding at a senior level within the organisation.
+We believe safeguarding is everyone’s responsibility and as such, all new employees are briefed to ensure a foundational understanding of safeguarding together with those at a senior level within the organisation undertaking additional training.

 SUPPORTER CONSULTATION AND INFORMATION

-Swansea City AFC is committed to consulting with supporters on regular basis and meeting Regulation 111 which requires senior executives to partake in supporter meeting on at least two occasions during the football season.
-The events will provide an open forum for any supporter to address specific matters on a meeting agenda with the relevant club personnel.
+Swansea City AFC is committed to consulting with supporters on a regular basis and meeting Regulation 128 which requires senior executives to partake in supporter meetings on at least two occasions during the football season.
+This takes part in the form of a ‘Structured Dialogue’ and is restricted in number.
+These forums are minuted and these minutes are published on the website for all supporters to access.
+Additionally, the Club holds various Fan Forums throughout the season which supporters are invited to attend as they provide an open forum for any supporter to address specific matters on a meeting agenda with the relevant club personnel.

-In addition to this, the club consults the Supporters’ Trust on a regular basis via their elected Supporters’ Director and the club publicises its position on a major policy issues its official news channels where appropriate.
+In addition to this, the club consults the Supporters Trust on a regular basis via their elected Supporter Director and the club publicises its position on major policy issues via its official news channels where appropriate.
 The club gives the earliest possible notice of any changes to its policies and the reasons for the changes.